imuhammadshadab/Student-Performance-Dataset/README.md

 # Student-Performance-Dataset
-this project i have use the python so you can check in this how already alot information in for data analysis student so keep
+This project i have use the python so you can check in this how already alot information in for data analysis student so keep